 INTREN: ADVOCATES FOR A MORE DIVERSE WORKFORCE

-We leverage our voice with over 800 leading CEOs to advance diversity, equality and inclusion.
+We leverage our voice with over 800 leading CEOs to advance diversity, equity and inclusion.

 INTREN’s “Changing the Face of Construction” is not a social experiment - and it’s more than just having a female CEO, and women-controlled board.
 It’s an aggressive program tightly woven into the fabric of the INTREN mission that supports a more inclusive workplace for all employees, our communities and society at large.